How to Set Up a CDN: Tips to Improve Website Performance

 How to Set Up a CDN

-The process to set up a CDN is simple, especially if your web host offers default CDN integration.
+The process to set up a CDN is simple, especially if your hosting provider offers default CDN integration.

 Here are the three steps to set up a CDN: